Oatmeal Isn’t Big In Hawaii

 I remember seeing commercials as a kid for cold medicine that showed a sneezing, coughing, miserably sick person in a snow storm.
 Since I was a kid growing up in Hawaii, I could never relate to that ad.
-That’s how it was with oatmeal.
-We just never had it growing up, I guess because it never got very cold.
+And that’s how it always was with oatmeal.
+We just never had it growing up—I guess because it never got very cold.
 Now that I’ve been in Iowa for the past 20 years, I get why people love their oatmeal.
-Creamy, chewy oats…yum.
+Creamy, warm, chewy oats…yum.

 Imagine this: you put a few ingredients in a jar, stir it and refrigerate overnight.
-In the morning you add whatever else you want and eat.
+In the morning, you add whatever else you want and eat it fresh.
 That’s the beauty of overnight oats.
-It’s a great portable meal to take with you if you need to rush out the door.
-It’s also a great way to add in extra nutrition like protein powder, flaxseed meal or chia seeds for a dose of omega-3 fats and fiber.
+It’s a great, portable meal to take with you if you need to rush out the door.
+It’s also a great way to add in nutritious extras like protein powder, flaxseed meal or chia seeds for a dose of omega-3 fats and fiber.